Bezier Interpolator#

 visualizing the points and control points (only for demonstration)

-for t, keyframe in keyframes.items():
+for keyframe in keyframes.values():

-pos = keyframe.get('value')
+pos = keyframe.get("value")

-in_control_point = keyframe.get('in_cp')
+in_control_point = keyframe.get("in_cp")

-out_control_point = keyframe.get('out_cp')
+out_control_point = keyframe.get("out_cp")

 ###########################################################################